s3yonsei/blocked_samples/README.md

 Descriptions of each subdirectories are as follows.

 ### bcoz
 This directory includes source code of BCOZ.
 BCOZ is a causal profiler that leverages the concept of virtual speedup for both on-/off-CPU events using blocked samples.
-At its core, BCOZ utilizes on- and off-CPU evnets profiles collected by blocked samples and estimates performance improvement through virtual speedup.
+At its core, BCOZ utilizes on- and off-CPU events profiles collected by blocked samples and estimates performance improvement through virtual speedup.
 BCOZ is built on top of [COZ](https://github.com/plasma-umass/coz) (SOSP'15).

 ### blocked\_samples
 This directory includes extended Linux perf subsystem for blocked samples.
 Blocked samples is a profiling technique based on sampling, that encompasses both on- and off-CPU events simultaneously.
 Furthermore, the original Linux perf tool is replaced with bperf (blocked\_samples/tools/perf).